sohamsood16/induction-final/README.md

 He emphasized that **education is a bridge** that connects us to opportunities, values, and personal growth.
 He also stated that a **good institution should never treat education as a business**, but instead as a **noble service to society**.
 Furthermore, he highlighted the significance of having **dedicated professors**, who play an important role in shaping the future of students.
 Towards the end of his session, he left us with a strong message: **success has no shortcuts**.
 He warned against the mindset of seeking “Canada without study,” reminding us that true progress comes only through **hard work, sincerity, and continuous learning**.

-The day concluded with an **introduction session of the CML Club** by **Lakhwinder Sir**.
+The day concluded with an **introduction session of the CML Club** by **Lakhvir Sir**.
 During this session, he introduced us to the **SWAYAM NPTEL portal** and explained how it provides access to a variety of courses.
 He encouraged us to **enroll in at least one course**, as it would help us expand our knowledge and enhance our skills beyond the classroom.

+# 🌟 INDUCTION PROGRAM – DAY 7

+The seventh day of our induction program was yet another blend of **learning, exploration, and interaction**.

+---

+## 🎥 Digital Marketing Club with Dr. Amit Kamra
+The day began at **9:30 AM** with a lecture by **Dr. Amit Kamra**, the in-charge of the **Digital Marketing Club (DMC)**.
+- He introduced us to the **official social media channels** of the college.
+- We were given an exciting task — to create a **documentary on the campus**, which would serve as the **entry ticket for freshers** into the club.
+- Dr. Kamra also showcased the amazing work done by his previous students and motivated us by explaining how joining DMC could help us **grow our creativity and digital skills**.

+The session ended at **10:30 AM**, leaving us inspired and curious.

+---

+## 🏫 Student Welfare with Dr. Parminder Singh
+Next, we had a session with **Dr. Parminder Singh**, Dean of Student Welfare.
+- He familiarized us with the **facilities of the college** — mess, hostel, library, computer center, and sports complexes.
+- He also highlighted **extracurricular activities** such as **NSS, Student Council, and various scholarships** available to students.

+This session was truly insightful as it gave us a **broader picture of student life** beyond academics.

+---

+## 📜 Code of Conduct with Dr. Randhir
+Following this, **Dr. Randhir Sir** addressed us in the auditorium on the **Code of Conduct**.
+He guided us on how a student should maintain discipline, values, and decorum during college life.
+The lecture was both **informative and thought-provoking**.

+---

+## ☕ Break Time
+After these engaging sessions, we had a refreshing break to recharge ourselves.

+---

+## 🔬 Chemistry & Peer-to-Peer Sessions
+Post-break, the schedule shifted towards academics:
+- A **Chemistry lecture** gave us a glimpse into the upcoming syllabus.
+- This was followed by a **Peer-to-Peer (P2P) Chemistry session**, which turned out to be very engaging.
+Through P2P discussions, we learned new concepts in an **interactive and friendly manner**.

+---

+## 🌈 Reflection
+Since these were the **induction days**, the focus was not on heavy academics but on helping us **adapt to the campus, its culture, and its people**.
+Day 7 felt like a **perfect balance of knowledge, opportunities, and bonding**.

+---

+✨ *Each day of induction is like a new chapter of discovery, and Day 7 made us realize how many doors are open for us — both in academics and beyond!*

+# 🏁 Conclusion – My Induction Journey at GNDEC

+The **seven days of induction** at Guru Nanak Dev Engineering College, Ludhiana, have been nothing less than a **transformational experience**.
+From the very first morning at the **Gurudwara Sahib**, where I sought divine blessings, to the engaging lectures, interactive peer sessions, and inspirational talks by professors and alumni — each day shaped me with new learning and fresh motivation.

+This journey was not just about **academic introductions** but also about:
+- **Discovering values** that guide a meaningful life.
+- **Exploring opportunities** beyond classrooms through clubs, scholarships, and extracurricular activities.
+- **Building connections** with peers and mentors who will walk with us throughout this journey.
+- **Developing confidence** to balance academics, skills, and character-building.

+The induction made me realize that **engineering is not just about books, labs, and exams**, but about becoming a **responsible, disciplined, and value-driven individual** who contributes positively to society.

+As I step forward into the next four years of my college life, I carry with me the lessons of these seven days:
+- To stay **curious** like a learner.
+- To remain **disciplined** like a professional.
+- To stay **grounded** like a human being.

+🌟 *This induction has laid the foundation of my GNDEC journey, and I am excited to transform these beginnings into milestones of success, growth, and self-discovery.*